cupnoodle/fluffyes/79-xcode-previews-uikit.md

-With this extension, we just need to add the PreviewProvider confirming struct below each of the view controller, and use **ViewController.toPreview()** for the preview view.
+With this extension, we just need to add the PreviewProvider confirming struct below each view controllers, and use **ViewController.toPreview()** for the preview view.